Let's talk about coffee meetings.

 What are your intentions?

 I love meeting people to form connections and bond as human beings in design, tech, and games.
-I do not enjoy having my mind excavated, nor do I want to be interviewed for a mentorship position as I am not an advice robot.
+I do not enjoy having my mind excavated for potential profit and will likely decline to meet if you're looking to recruit me.

 -